Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 3) Check out and pay for their items.

 The central target audience for the website are people who want to buy in-game items for their Switch.
 These are people of all ages.

+# Important to note

+I wasn't able to commit my last changes to github due to an error in gitpod (tried to resolve it with a tutor to no avail) so the email verification isn't set up but I will provide my own password and email when I hand in this project.
+Some other small things that I wasn't able to commit and push:
+When a logged in user makes a first purchase it erroneously states that they get 0.2? procent off when in fact it's 20%.
+Other changes I made but could not commit were, when a user signs up for a newsletter a "mission accomplished" text should appear.
+On small screens however it appears way too large and so it overflows it's div.
+The same goes for the order number on small screens.
+Lastly, the index page text should be slightly edited to include all perks of creating an account.
+I changed one of the texts to: Discover new friends, keep track of favorites.
+Additional perk?
+New users with an account get 20% off their
+<strong> next </strong> order!</span>.

 # Main features included: